CEL-240/Cosc-Notes/powershell.md

 Get-NetFirewallRule

 # Create a new alias called "gh" for the cmdlet "Get-Help"
-New-Alias -Name gh -Value Get-Help
+New-Alias -Name gh -Value Get-Help / set-alias gh get-help
 # create a array that holds random number between 25 and 50
 $var1 = Get-Random -Minimum 25 -Maximum 51